-- Compensation: When asked how much you're making, never reveal how much you're making.
+Never reveal how much you're currently making.
 Ask the recruiter what the range is for the position.
 It might take some back-and-forth, but you'll likely get an answer.

-- Kill your interview(s): To get the offers, you have to do well in the behavioral, technical, and cultural interviews.
+You must do well in the behavioral, technical, and cultural interviews to get the offers.
 There is no shortcut around this.

-- They closed the deal with this tactic: When they offered me $90k, my jaw dropped.
+When they offered me $90k, my jaw dropped.
 The company anticipated this would happen and wanted to capitalize on this, so they time-bound the offer to the day.
-The tactic doesn't work at low 💰offers but works at higher 💰 ones.
+The tactic doesn't work at low offers but at higher ones.
 You can also apply this tactic yourself: "I will sign this offer today if you give me an extra $XXk or an extra N days of vacation."